baus/install-discourse/README.md

     - "localhost"
 ```

-I'm not a big fan of entering the DB password as clear text in the database.yml file.
+I'm not a fan of entering the DB password as clear text in the database.yml file.
 If you have a better solution
 to this, let me know.

 # Deploy the db and start the server

 Now you should be ready to deploy the database and start the server.

+This will start the development enviroment on port 3000.
 ```
 admin@host:~$ cd ~/discourse
 # Set Rails configuration